 Paul MacLean was chief of the Laboratory of Brain Evolution and Behavior at the National Institute of Mental Health.
-He developed the "triune brain" model^{xxxv} of the human brain.
-He believed that the three general brain systems of brainstem, limbic system, and neocortex corresponded to the brain structures of our evolutionary ancestors: reptiles, old mammals, and
+He developed the "triune brain" modelxxxv of the human brain.
+He believed that the three general brain systems of brainstem, limbic system, and neocortex corresponded to the brain structures of our evolutionary ancestors: reptiles, old mammals, and new mammals, respectively.
+Because corresponding structuresxxxvi to those ancient brains continue to exist in our human brain, we remain capable of behaving in evolutionarily regressive ways.xxxvii Elements of this neurological inheritance are vitally adaptive for our survival, but they also pose unrecognized serious threats to the survival of human and nonhuman life on earth.

 Paul MacLean's neurophilosophy of mind approach corrects 60,000 years of error and confusion regarding the true nature of human beings.
 He conceived a human brain that not only belonged to humans, but a brain we share elements of with our evolutionary ancestors.
 His evolutionary neuroethological model of three-brains-in-one-triune brain-can account for the full range of observed human behaviors without appeal to supernatural forces or complicated pathologies.
 From the quadrune mind perspective, most of our so-called "human" behaviors are the result of our older, three subhuman brain areas.
 Very different kinds of "pre-Human" minds emerge from our evolutionarily inherited brain areas.
 Only the fourth and newest part of our brain, the prefrontal cortex, can support our one, true Human nature.
-The quadrune mind represents a transition from MacLean's "three brains, one mind" model to a "one brain, four minds" model of human consciousness. xxxix
+The quadrune mind represents a transition from MacLean's "three brain types, one mind" model to a "one brain, four minds" model of human consciousness. \\\ example, the behavioral level of consciousness is considered functionally analogous among reptiles, infants, and adults who are mentally dominated by the brain stem area of the CNS.
+In this case, the subjective experience of each one's state of consciousness has little awareness of self as an individual, or of the external world, beyond their instinctual survival-oriented behavior.
+They each lack the capacity to perceive the emotional, intellectual (cognitive), and spiritual aspects of life.